Kim Holm – Court Appointed Special Advocate (CASA)

 DUTIES: Court Appointed Special Advocates (CASA’s) are trained to advocate for children in the child welfare system.
 A CASA develops a relationship with the child he/she advocates for and closely follows the child’s case to ensure the child receives needed services.
 The ultimate goal is seeing the child placed in a safe, permanent home.

-*While Frank’s credentials are exceptional, they are not necessary to become a CASA or help a child achieve a brighter future.
+*The number of hours Kim spends advocating for children is exceptional; most volunteers average 10 hours of service per month as a CASA.
 WYFCS’ CASA is currently accepting applications for new volunteers.
-Please contact Angie Manos, firstname.lastname@example.org, or Brigitte Southworth, email@example.com, if you might be interested!
+Please contact Angie Manos, email@example.com, or Brigitte Southworth, firstname.lastname@example.org, if you might be interested!

 On Wednesday, December 6, WYFCS received two grants that will expand access to mental healthcare in the region.
 The Maryland Community Health Resources Commission and the The Harry and Jeanette Weinberg Foundation, Inc. contributed $125,000 each to support service expansion at WYFCS.
 The grants will enable WYFCS to hire two clinicians to provide mental health services.
 Our agency can’t thank these two phenomenal organizations enough for their support!